-- Here's who turned in strong fantasy performances in Week 7 and who left fantasy owners wanting more.

 Julian Edelman, WR, New England Patriots: Edelman had scored at least eight fantasy points in every game this season -- and his 13.6-point average entering this week ranked sixth among WRs.
 Despite nine targets, Edelman couldn't get much going against the Jets, scoring just five points.

 Drew Brees, QB, New Orleans Saints: The Colts held Brees to just 255 yards, which marked only the eighth time since 2013 that he failed to reach 260 in a game.
-He had one touchdown and just 12 fantasy points.
+He couldn't make up for it with a barrage of touchdowns, totaling just 12 fantasy points